beaverbuilder/documentation/beaver-builder/introduction/faq.md

 ## Difference between Lite & Premium

-The free version of Beaver Builder is called Beaver Builder Lite and is available in the [WordPress plugin repository](https://wordpress.org/plugins/beaver-builder-lite-version/).
-Whether you have a tiny website or a big agency, we've got you covered with a free or premium version of the Beaver Builder plugin.
+Whether you're managing a small personal website or running a large agency, we offer both a free and premium version of the Beaver Builder plugin to suit your needs.
+The free version of Beaver Builder is named Beaver Builder Lite and can be found in the [WordPress plugin repository](https://wordpress.org/plugins/beaver-builder-lite-version/).

 <details>
 <summary>Comparison Table</summary>